viernes, 16 de diciembre de 1988

 under the dull sun of his eyes:

-... for the love of God, a beggar told me;
+“For the love of God,” a beggar told me;

-a coin for the love of God! ...
+“A coin, for the love of God!”

-garbage rot was its scent,
+the stench of garbage was his scent,

-his lips could barely move them
+his lips could scarcely move,

-the heart of your poor hope.
+the heart of his poor hope.

 Of the most miserable misadventures

-He went around the world and one day
+he went around the world, and one day

-an open chest and swollen feet
+an open chest and swollen feet,

-a tear of years and by his dark cheeks ran
+down his dark cheeks ran

-a river of pain for each one and he looked at me miserable;
+a river of pain with each glance,

 the pitiful soul of his sorrow.

-Of the indifferent attitude of the people
+From the indifferent attitude of the people

 my vanity was born and grew with it;

-and my ears did not listen,
+But my ears did not listen,

 my bright eyes were blinded,

-my strong legs did not approach
+my strong legs did not approach,

-For a sucre, for a coin!
+for a sucre, for a coin!

-and behind my back I heard a dry voice:
+And behind my back I heard a dry voice:

-"Go with God - he told me - go with God."
+“Go with God,” he told me, “Go with God.”

-Forgive me Christ!
+Forgive me, Christ!

-I will return as a beggar
+I will return as a beggar,

 viernes, 9 de diciembre de 1988